davidgasquez/handbook/Focus.md

 	- Removing clutter and other distractions can make attention less difficult, for which the virtues of orderliness and simplicity can help.
 	- Disable notifications and badges so that you don't mindlessly open distracting apps.
 - [[Mental Health#Meditation | Mindfulness meditation]], e.g. breath-counting, seems to be a go-to technique for developing focus.
-- Periodic exposure to nature and out-of-doors in an unstressful, undemanding way can restore attention capability.
+- Periodic exposure to nature and out-of-doors in an relaxing, undemanding way can restore attention capability.
 - [Attention is a scarce resource](https://youtu.be/ZWI4_Oe-Qbs).
 Everything in the world is fighting to get yours.